Chinese and Russian officials to join North Korean commemorations of Korean War armistice | Law-Order

 - China

-Both Russia and China are sending government delegations to North Korea this week to join commemorations of the signing of the armistice that ended fighting in the Korean War 70 years ago.
+Both Russia and China are sending government delegations to North Korea this week for events marking the 70th anniversary of the armistice that halted fighting in the 1950-53 Korean War.

-The conflict, launched by North Korea in an ultimately unsuccessful attempt to conquer its southern rival, brought in forces from the newly created People's Republic of China aided by the then-Soviet air force, while South Korea, the U.S. and troops from various countries under the direction of the United Nations battled to repulse the invasion.
-No peace treaty has ever been signed officially ending the war, and the border between the Koreas remains among the most tense in the world.
+The visits suggest North Korea is further opening up after years of self-imposed pandemic isolation and is eager to showcase its partnerships with authoritarian neighbors in the face of deepening nuclear tensions with Washington, Seoul and Tokyo.

+North Korea's state-run Korean Central News Agency said Tuesday that a Russian delegation led by Defense Minister Sergei Shoigu will make a "congratulatory visit" for the anniversary of the armistice, which the North considers a victory in the "Grand Fatherland Liberation War."
+Shoigu's ministry said the delegation's visit will help strengthen relations and mark "an important stage" in the development of bilateral cooperation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)